 2. Embedding-Based Classifier (Balanced)

 Train a lightweight logistic regression on top of sentence embeddings.
 This gives you a classifier that generalizes to your actual query distribution, not just the patterns you anticipated.
+If your router relies on query embeddings for classification, see the self-hosted TEI embedding guide for the embedding server setup.

 from sentence_transformers import SentenceTransformer